wizo06/japanese/docs/Fundamentals/particles.md

 - ==大学== の{++学生++}
 ==College== {++student++}

-The words highlighted in {++green++} are the nouns that are being described.
-These words can be omitted or replaced by 「の」 if the context clearly indicates what is being omitted.
+The words highlighted in {++green++} are the nouns that are being described by the words highlighted in ==yellow==.
+These words in green can be:

+1. replaced by 「の」
+2. omitted altogether

+if the context clearly indicates what is being omitted.

 Let's look at a few examples.

-???+ example "Examples of replacement"
+???+ example "Examples of REPLACEMENT"

     If the noun is being described by a verb or an adjective, we replace the noun with 「の」